Rhododendron pruniflorum

-Rhododendron pruniflorum, the plum-flowered rhododendron, is an open, often rather leggy shrub found in northern Burma and nearby parts of India at elevations up to 4000 m.
+Rhododendron pruniflorum, the plum-flowered rhododendron, is a species of flowering plant in the family Ericaceae.
+It is an open, often rather leggy shrub found in northern Myanmar and nearby parts of India at elevations up to 4000 m.
 Growing to 1-1.5 m, it occurs in coniferous woodlands that are dominated by species of fir (Abies).

 The aromatic leaves are often glaucous, and the undersides have a coating of fine, pale grey scales.
 As the name pruniflorum (plum-flowered) suggests, the small, waxy flowers are an unusual plum-purple-red shade, though they may also be mauve to pink.
 The heads of 3–10 small flowers open late, not until early summer at higher elevations.